TRDSCSH/RSS-Reader-in-MCBE/README.md

-# RSS-Viewer-in-MCBE
+# RSS-Reader-in-MCBE
- RSS Viewer in Minecraft Bedrock Edition with LiteLoaderBDS
+ RSS Feed Reader in Minecraft Bedrock Edition with LiteLoaderBDS